 Finding the right mattress for your body

-We’re all uniquely built and it’s no coincidence that our bodies age differently, molded by the sports we play or don’t play and the stress we endure over a lifetime.
+We’re all uniquely built and it’s no secret that our bodies age differently, molded by the sports we play or don’t play, not to mention the stress we weather over a lifetime.
 The results are spinal deviations, muscular tensions and weight distribution that require our mattresses work hard – much harder than they did generations ago.

 If you’re in the market for a new mattress, get up close and personal with your sleep habits (and your partner’s if you share a bed with someone) before you begin shopping.
 Pay attention to how you fall asleep, how you wake up and what hurts in the morning.
 Do you wake often at night and is your night waking from pain or something else like temperature or stress?
 Do you snuggle under the covers or throw them off?
 Being aware of how you sleep will help you decide what kind of mattress is better for you.

 You might prefer the buoyancy of a latex or memory foam mattress or maybe innerspring suits your needs better – or maybe you’re interested in learning more about hybrid mattress technology.
 The best way to learn which kind of mattress is best for you is to go to a store and try out lots of mattresses.
 Once you’ve narrowed down your choices, be prepared to spend at least 10 minutes on each of your top picks.

 Take your time.
 Buying a new mattress is important.
 What’s the cost of a good night’s sleep?
 If you spent $2,000 on a new mattress (for example) and slept comfortably on that mattress for 7 years, the cost of healthy sleep would be $1.27 per night – less than the cost of a Starbucks coffee in the morning…